Section 2: Foundational Standards

 - Clinical decision support knowledge providers (e.g., medical content vendors)

-- Clinical decision support knowledge consumers (e.g., EHR system vendors).
+- Clinical decision support knowledge consumers (e.g., EHR, PHR, Lab, HIS system vendors)

 - Facilitates cost-effective implementation of clinical decision support capabilities